vporton/xrpl_async-rs/README.md

 By fully asynchronous, I mean:
 - Single async call not only for JsonRpcApi to receive the result of the call, but also single async call to WebSocketApi to receive the result of the call.
+  The Rust API for JSON RPC and for WebSocket are the same.
 - Multipage answers (with "marker") are single asynchronous stream.
-- (not yet implemented) asynchronous watching blockchain events (such as a transaction going approved by the network).
+- (not yet implemented, see `TODO.md`) asynchronous watching blockchain events (such as a transaction going approved by the network).

 Example: